cdio/caio/doc/devel.md

 For more information about caio's internal structure read the source code, it is fully documented.

-## random notes done during development
+## Random notes done during development

 ### MOS 6581